-We were eventually dumped alongside HWY 17, crossing it at an underpass, then onto a series of jeep trails for the rest of the morning.
+We were eventually dumped alongside HWY 17 (the highway between Phoenix and Flagstaff), crossing it at an underpass, then onto a series of jeep trails for the rest of the morning.
 Some were no longer in service and very rocky while others were smooth and pleasant, an easy roll.
 We gained some elevation, then dropped into a small gully that had clear pools of water in its wash.
 I had to break ice to scoop this beautiful water.
 What a treat.
 It wasn’t even listed as a source on our map (Rarick Canyon).

 We emerged from the canyon to wind through open grasslands that almost reminded me of high alpine meadows in Colorado, or at the very least New Mexico.
 There were some vibrant patches of green and I think I even found clumps of alfalfa growing in the roads.
 It smelled and tasted like alfalfa.
 The abundance of elk tracks and severed stalks also pointed to this being a favored edible plant.
 Is there such a thing as wild alfalfa?